NCEAS/eml/docs/eml-semantic-annotation-primer.md

 </rdf:RDF>

 ```
-_Note: The subject described in the `rdf:Description` `about=` attribute should ideally be a globally unique URI issued for 'adam.shepherd'.
+_Note: The subject described in the `rdf:Description` `about=` element attribute should ideally be a globally unique URI issued for 'adam.shepherd'.
 The URL for Adam's ORCID ID would be a good candidate for filling this role.
-Methods for constructing this HTTP URI GUID are being developed by EDI, NCEAS, and others, for referencing datasets and their components (e.g. specific attributes), in their various sponsored data repositories._
+Methods for constructing this HTTP URI are being developed by EDI, NCEAS, and others, for referencing datasets and their components (e.g. specific attributes), in their various sponsored data repositories._

 <a name="logical-consistency"></a>